dahall/Vanara/System/AssemblyReport.md

 RegistryEventArgs | Argument used in `RegistryEventMonitor` events.
 RegistryEventMonitor | Watches the Windows Registry for any changes.
 ServiceControllerExtension | Extension methods for `ServiceController`.
+ShareConnection | Represents a connection to a shared device.
 SharedDevice | Represents a shared device on a computer.
 SharedDevices | Represents all the shared devices on a computers.
 SystemShutdown | Provides access to system shutdown, restart, lock and notifications.